mbajoria1/LearningJava/02.ApacheKafka/apacheKafka.md

   ![](https://github.com/mbajoria1/LearningJava/blob/master/02.ApacheKafka/ReplicationFactor.PNG)

  * For a partition in a topic only one broker can be leader at a given time and other brokers are in-synch replicas(ISRs).
+ * Only the leader can receive and serve data for that partition.

   ![](https://github.com/mbajoria1/LearningJava/blob/master/02.ApacheKafka/LeadersInReplication.PNG)